mikenewbuild/mikefallows/posts/using-jest-tests-to-replace-jquery-in-a-shopify-theme.md

  })
 ```

-Here's a full example of a test for a component dynamic gallery component.
+Here's a full example of a test for a dynamic gallery component.
 It's a quick test that given the right HTML structure, clicking a thumbnail will update the main image with the relevant `src` attribute and apply an `active` class to the corresponding thumbnail.

 ```js
 /**